AlgebraLoveme/AlgebraLoveme.github.io/_posts/2026-08-21-neural-network-certification-7-frontiers.md

 tags: [neural networks, certification, theory, abstract interpretation, "Certification Series: 07"]
 mathjax: true
 toc: true
-excerpt: "Three surprising results separate which functions certifiable networks can approximate, which models training can find, and which facts a verifier can prove."
+excerpt: "Four frontiers separate approximate existence, trainability, precise expressivity, and the limits of convex verification."
 ---

-## April's classifier leads to three different questions
+## One certification pipeline leads to four frontier questions

 The first six posts built a certification pipeline around one small classifier for April the Siberian cat.
 We stated a robustness property, propagated and tightened bounds, split inconclusive cases, and trained models whose robustness is easier to prove.

-That pipeline can encounter three fundamentally different obstacles:
+The question at the end of Part 6 was whether this pipeline can produce a model that is both accurate and certifiably robust.
+Four research questions determine the answer:

-1. **Existence:** Can we choose a network whose predictions and certified bounds approximate the behavior we want as closely as needed?
+1. **Approximate existence:** Can we choose a network whose predictions and certified bounds approximate the behavior we want as closely as needed?
-2. **Training:** Can a training algorithm reach accurate and certifiable weights?
+2. **Trainability:** Can a training algorithm find accurate and certifiable weights?
+3. **Precise expressivity:** Given a target function, does some exact network representation also admit exact bounds under the chosen relaxation?
-3. **Proof:** For a fixed network, can a verifier recover the relationships needed to prove its exact output bounds?
+4. **Completeness:** Given an arbitrary fixed network, can the verifier always recover its exact output bounds?

-Existence and proof are especially easy to conflate.
-The existence question lets us choose a suitable network and an arbitrarily small positive error tolerance.
-The proof question keeps the network fixed and asks for exact bounds.
-Training connects them: a useful network may exist even when optimization cannot find it.
+The last two questions sound similar because both ask for exact bounds.
+Their order of choices differs.
+Precise expressivity gives us a target function first and lets us choose a network representation that suits the relaxation.
+Completeness gives the verifier an arbitrary network whose representation is already fixed.
+A relaxation can preserve the full function class under a careful choice of representation and still be inexact on some fixed networks.

-These questions also challenge plausible intuitions.
-IBP looks too coarse to support both accurate predictions and arbitrarily precise interval bounds.
+Each frontier challenges a plausible intuition.
+IBP looks too coarse to support accurate predictions and arbitrarily precise interval bounds.
 A tighter bound seems like it should provide a better training objective.
-The tightest possible relaxation of every ReLU seems like it should be enough to bound the whole network exactly.
-The three frontiers below test these intuitions one at a time.
+The tightest possible relaxation of each ReLU seems like it should preserve the full expressivity of ReLU networks.
+Jointly relaxing more neurons seems like it should eventually make a verifier exact for every network.
+The four frontiers test these intuitions in order.

 ## Frontier 1: Can an IBP-certified network approximate any continuous function?